 Shima no Eki’s Business Hours and Access Information

-- The business hours of Shima no Eki are from 10 am to 3 pm
+- The business hours of Shima no Eki are from 10 am to 1 pm or 3 pm.

 Around Nitoda Port (仁斗田港)